RhysEJF/radical-alignment/concepts/the-density-paradox.md

 This is the Synchronization Problem: dense networks create the appearance of overwhelming consensus, even when that consensus might be based on nothing more than viral spread of a well-packaged crony belief.

 It's why people genuinely believe the economy is terrible when unemployment is low and wages are rising.
 It's why everyone's convinced everyone else is having a worse time, despite objective measures suggesting otherwise.
-The synchronized belief—spread through a dense network—overrides local reality.
+The synchronized belief, spread through a dense network, overrides local reality.

 Common knowledge becomes common delusion.